Performance Reviews for UK Hospitality Staff 2026

 Common Problems and How to Fix Them

-Problem: “Reviews always turn into arguments”
+Problem: “Reviews always blow up into arguments”

-Problem: “I don’t have time for formal reviews”
+Problem: “I don’t have time for this”

 Documentation That Protects You Legally

-• Performance ratings across the four areas (technical, reliability, team, customer experience)
+• Performance ratings across the four areas

 • Specific examples you discussed

-• Comparisons to other staff
+• Comparisons to other staff members

 Following Up After the Review